 To do this, navigate to “Settings -> Security,” and check the box marked “Unknown Sources,” then tap “OK’ and “Trust.”

+Once you’ve enabled unknown sources, it’s time to download the APKs you want.
 Maybe you already have a site you trust for downloading APKs.
-If not, then we can recommend APKMirror as a good place to find legal APKs of old versions of Play Store apps, free apps, and so on.
+If not, we recommend APKMirror as a good place to find legal APKs of old versions of Play Store apps, free apps, and so on.

 Download the file, then open the APK from the pull-down notification menu on your phone or by browsing the “Downloads” folder on your phone’s file manager.
 Tap Install and your fancy new app should be ready shortly.

-You can also download APKs through the browser on your PC, at which point you’ll need to transfer the file over to your phone via microUSB or wirelessly and install it from there.
+You can also download APKs through the browser on your PC, at which point you’ll need to transfer the file over to your phone via microUSB or wirelessly, and install from there.